Yeghen family: Burials

-Majority of the members who lived during the 19th century and early 20th century are buried in the royal mausoleum, Hosh el Pasha.
-Many members are buried in their branch's own mausoleum/cemetery.
+A majority of the members who lived during the 19th century and early 20th century are buried in the royal mausoleum, Hosh el Pasha.
+Many members are also buried in their branch's own mausoleum and cemetery.
 Muhammad Yeghen is currently fighting to save some of the burial sites from demolition.

 Bayt Yakan

-The iconic home "Bayt Yakan" now owned by Dr. Alaa el Habachi, used to belong to the Yeghens.
-It is in the area known as "Al Yakaneya", the neighborhood was a gift from Muhammad Ali Pasha to his nephews, where they owned homes.
-It is unsure if it was Ahmed Pasha or Ibrahim Pasha who owned the house, but it belonged to one of the two nephews that commanded the army.
-While not a World Heritage Site itself, Bayt Yakan is recognized by UNESCO for its successful transformation into a zero-energy building, which is documented on the UNESCO World Heritage "Canopy" webpage.
+The iconic "Bayt Yakan" residence, now owned by Dr. Alaa el Habachi, used to belong to the Yeghens.
+It is in the area known as "Al Yakaneya"; the neighborhood was a gift from Muhammad Ali Pasha to his nephews and was where they owned homes.
+It is unsure if it was Ahmed Pasha or Ibrahim Pasha who owned the house itself, but it belonged to one of the two nephews that commanded the army.

+While not a World Heritage Site itself, Bayt Yakan is recognized by UNESCO for its successful transformation into a zero-energy building, something which is documented on the UNESCO World Heritage "Canopy" webpage.
 The library houses very rare and important books.
-Other than being a place for visiting, it is also used for workshops which raise awareness about the heritage of Cairo, that the local community attend.
+Other than being a place for visitation, it is also used for workshops which raise awareness about the heritage of Cairo, workshops that the local community attend.